Know Before You Use

 Risks and Benefits

 Cannabis is a category of flowering plants commonly known as marijuana or weed.
 Marijuana has been legalized in various states across the country, including Illinois, where adults 21+ may purchase at licensed dispensaries.
-Considering marijuana’s increased availability, it’s important for adult users to be aware about both its potential health risks and benefits, some of which will be summarized in this handout.
+Considering marijuana’s increased availability, it’s important for adult users to be aware of both its potential health risks and benefits.

 Marijuana 101: An Introduction to Cannabis